The localization of orthogonal calculus with respect to homology: Homogeneous functors and their classification

 As in the classical theory, any $S$-locally $n$-homogeneous functor may be expressed concretely in terms of a levelwise $S$-local spectrum with an action of $O(n)$.
 The proof of which follows as in the classical setting, \cite[Theorem 7.3]{We95} and can be realised through the derived equivalence of homotopy categories provided by our zigzag of Quillen equivalences.

-\begin{thm} Let $S$ be a set of maps of based spaces and $n \geq 1$.
-An $S$-local $n$-homogeneous functor $F$ is determined by and determines a levelwise $S$-local spectrum with an $O(n)$-action, denoted $\partial_n^S F$.
-In particular, an $S$-local $n$-homogeneous functor $F$ is levelwise weak homotopy equivalent to the functor
+\begin{thm} Let $S$ be a set of maps of in $\es{C}$ and $n \geq 1$. \begin{enumerate} \item An $S$-local $n$-homogeneous functor $F$ is determined by and determines an appropriately $S$-local spectrum with an $O(n)$-action, denoted $\partial_n^S F$. \item A $\T$-valued $S$-local $n$-homogeneous functor $F$ is objectwise weakly equivalent to the functor

+and any functor of the above form is objectwise $S$-local and $n$-homogeneous. \item A $\s$-valued $S$-local $n$-homogeneous functor $F$ is objectwise weakly equivalent to the functor

-and any functor of the above form is levelwise $S$-local and $n$-homogeneous. \end{thm}
+and any functor of the above form is objectwise $S$-local and $n$-homogeneous. \end{enumerate} \end{thm}